matt-powelldev2784/AWS_EC2_Lamda_Image_Library/readme.md

 Images are hosted in an AWS S3 Bucket.
 The node server is hosted in an AWS EC2 Instance.

-Presigned URLs are provided to upload the images direct to AWS which minimises. the load on the Node Server.
+Presigned URLs are provided to upload the images direct to AWS which minimises the load on the Node Server.

 ## Get Presigned URL To Upload Image